douglas86/ci-pp5-property-react/README.md

 ##### Solution?

-- This animated design seems to be to complecated for my intensions
+- This animated design seems to be too complicated for my intentions
 - It has since been taken out of my designs
 - Rather have a standing carousel that rotates every 10 seconds